 Dr. Abd-Elsayed’s research interests involve finding new clinical strategies to reduce chronic pain and for general pain management treatment.
-By carefully considering the pathology of the pain and treating the whole patient, we have been able to treat many patients with state-of-the-art therapies, including using advanced technology and modalities, that are successful in reducing or blocking pain and dramatically improving their quality of life.
+By carefully considering the pathology of the pain and treating the whole patient, the team has been able to treat many patients with state-of-the-art therapies, including using advanced technology and modalities, that are successful in reducing or blocking pain and dramatically improving their quality of life.

-Research in the Banks lab focuses on neural mechanisms of loss and recovery of consciousness under anesthesia, the overlap of these mechanisms with changes in arousal during natural sleep, the link between inflammation and brain function during postoperative delirium, and the mechanisms whereby psychedelics ameliorate psychiatric disorders (depression, substance use disorder).
+Research in the Banks lab centers on how changes in brain activity and connectivity result in changes in consciousness.
+Studies focus on neural mechanisms of loss and recovery of consciousness under anesthesia, the overlap of these mechanisms with changes in arousal during natural sleep, the link between inflammation and brain function during postoperative delirium, and the mechanisms whereby psychedelics ameliorate psychiatric disorders (depression, substance use disorder).

-The Groose research group focuses on the role of the anesthesiologist in perioperative management to optimize outcomes in patients undergoing liver transplantation.
-Liver transplantation improves patient survival and reduces the burden of symptoms, but there is a significant risk of adverse events in the perioperative period.
-The anesthesiologist plays a pivotal role in determining which patients undergo liver transplantation and whether they are optimized, intraoperative management as well as immediate postoperative management in the ICU.
+Dr. Groose’s research focuses on anesthesiologists’ pivotal role in perioperative management to optimize outcomes of liver transplantation.
+Liver transplants improve survival and reduce symptom burden, but pose a significant risk of adverse events.
+Anesthesiologists decide who receives transplants and whose care to optimize, and manage intraoperative and immediate postoperative care.
 Given the scarcity of liver allografts, improving recipient outcomes and graft survival is crucial.

 Dr. Hartman’s current research focuses on quick implementation of therapy trial protocols to expeditiously bring novel treatments from the laboratory to the patient.
 Dr. Hartman concentrates on phase 2 and phase 3 clinical trials.
 University of Wisconsin-Madison is ideal for these types of trials because of the efficient Office of Clinical Trials staffed with highly skilled and motivated coordinators.